uvwild/watermark/README.md

  - jsonviews are used to select the properties for the mapping
  - a rest service provides external access for the requested operation
  - an async task and a threadpoolexecutor are handling the async watermarking
  - without the rest service a future should be used to wait for the result instead of the wait loop
+ - the async implementation just processes the list in creation order....
+ - **instead the watermark task could be started asynchronously only for the requested ticket with some effects on the required datastructures**

 ## tests
  - tests for the business logic in the local watermarkservice